The Wollotuka Institute

-The Wollotuka Institute acknowledges the traditional Aboriginal owners of the lands on which our offices are located:
+We acknowledge the traditional Aboriginal owners of the lands on which our offices are located:

 The Pambalong Clan of the Awabakal Nation - Newcastle Campus at Callaghan

-Darkinjung People - Central Coast Campus at Ourimbah
+Darkinung People - Central Coast Campus at Ourimbah

-Birpai People - Port Macquarie Campus
+Biripai People - Port Macquarie Campus

 A leader in Indigenous education